-Last update: February 2023
+Last update: February 2025

+Updated by: Tony Baker

+To be reviewed by: 12 months from the above date

 To be reviewed by: Tony Baker

-22. Staff Personal Use of Equipment and Site Facilities
+23. Staff Personal Use of Equipment and Site Facilities

 The aim is to ensure consistent and fair treatment for all in the organisation by keeping access and use of BF Adventure equipment and facilities equitable across the organisation.